Unity-Technologies/articulations-robot-demo/README.md

 ## Getting Started

 Requires 2020.1.0b1 build of Unity or later.
+To get started:

-Open the `ArmRobot` folder in Unity.
+1. Open the `ArmRobot` folder in Unity.

-Open `Scenes` > `ArticulationRobot` and press play.
+2. Open `Scenes` > `ArticulationRobot`
+3. Press play

 ## Manual Controls

+You can move the robot around manually using the following keyboard commands:

 ```
 A/D - rotate base joint
 S/W - rotate shoulder joint